RudyCruisin/vinDecoder/README.md

 ![Home page](photos/index.png)

-You will then have a table displayed with categories and values relating the input VIN.
-This data can be added to your database with the "Add to Database" button.
+A table will be displayed with categories and values relating the input VIN.
+This data can be added to the local database with the "Add to Database" button.

 ![Searching for a VIN](photos/vinsearch.png)

-Clicking the "Data" link in the header will display a table with all the contents of your database.
+Clicking the "Data" link in the header will display a table with all the contents of the local DB.

 ![VIN and parameters added to DB](photos/addeddatabase.png)

-And we can compare to our PHP local DB:
+Site values can be compare to the local PHP DB interface:

 ![View of Local DB](photos/phpTable.png)

-Clicking the edit button will display another table with inputs that allows you to modify the data for that entry.
+Clicking the edit button will display another table with inputs that allow modifying the data for that entry.

 ![Display of Modify Table with existing values](photos/modifytable.png)

-Data values will be updated with values in "New Value" fields when clicking the "Update Database" button.
+Data values will be updated from contents of inputs in the "New Value" column when clicking the "Update Database" button.

 ![New values in Modify Table](photos/modifynewvalues.png)